This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Do birds sleep during flight?

-Why do birds sleep in their nests?
+Why do birds sleep at night?

 Do birds sleep in the same place each night?